Daniel-McGuire-Corporation/Simple-BrowserCS/README.md

 ## Compatibility:
 **Requires**: Windows 11 21H2 (or later)

+Linux Support is in active development

+OSX Support is going into development soon

+Android and iOS Support is on its way (late 2024 to early 2025)

 ### Stay Tuned for the Daniel McGuire Corporation FULL BROWSER!
 (chromium based) It will be released after COMPLETE stability testing.